 vDGA requires discrete mapping of a virtual machine to a core on the vGPU.
 At this time, there is no cloud level automation to support this; the cloud administrators would have to perform a manual action.
 If a program does not have success with the vSGA implementation, they can request a vDGA pilot. vDGA generally supports the versions of DirectX and OpenGL that the GPU manufacturer’s graphics driver supports.
 If approved for a pilot, the HmC admin team will work with the program to "test drive" their application in a vDGA mode.

-All hypervisors with vGPU capabilities are configured it the NVIDIA drivers.
-The operating system templates in the vGPU enabled cloudspaces have had the appropriate video driver (VMware SVGA 3D) installed and tested.
+All hypervisors with vGPU capabilities are configured with the NVIDIA drivers.
+The operating system templates in the vGPU enabled cloudspaces have had the appropriate video driver installed and tested for vSGA access (e.g., VMware SVGA 3D).